russellh76/homebridge-sonybraviaswitchestv/README.md

 Should I do numbers?
 That would allow Siri user to call out channels to TV with voice commands.
 Probably makes more sense to just add all possible channel combinations to the existing config.

 DONE:
+Finally figured out the status checking for TV Power, Inputs, Mute and Volume.

+DONE:
 I can implement polling for status on volume, mute, the input options.
 Set a polling value in config.json for off/on timing.